 The blueprint centers around the five strategies of using finance for social change that Criterion developed through our work over the past 16 years.
 It functions as a model, to provide guidance.
 It is a metaphor for the technical process of developing a detailed plan or a program of action.
 The focus is on plans, rather than on case studies.
 Our blueprint work presents a framework that expands the imagination of leaders in a specific context, so they can transform design into reality.

 Our first blueprint report, A Blueprint for Womens’ Funds was published in 2017, and written in partnership with Global Fund for Women and Ms. Foundation and sponsored by Wallace Global Fund.
 With additional funding from Wallace Global Fund, we have released a second report, A Blueprint for International Non-Government Organizations in September 2018 in partnership with Oxfam America.
-Additionally, we are in conversations to expand the blueprint and adapting the content for grassroots organizations, and judicatories in the next year.
+Our most recent report, released in August 2019, is A Blueprint for Grassroots Organizations, produced with the support of Suzanne Lerner, Co-Founder and President of Michael Stars.

 Ways to Get Involved: